gunlock/pio-clangd/README.md

 ## Integration with PlatformIO

 This can be integrated into a PlatformIO project using the `extra_scripts` option for `platformio.ini` where targets are added to the pio CLI.
-The `pio_targets.py` script can be added to a project's `extra_scripts` option, which adds a target to generate the `.clangd` configuration file along with some other convenience targets.
+The `pio_targets.py` script can be added to a project's `extra_scripts` option, which adds a target to generate the `.clangd` configuration file.

 ## Usage